-The Credit Agreement contains customary affirmative and restrictive covenants and representations and warranties.
-The Company and its subsidiaries are bound by certain affirmative covenants setting forth actions that are required during the term of the Credit Agreement, including, without limitation, certain information delivery requirements, obligations to maintain certain insurance, and certain notice requirements.
-Additionally, the Company and its subsidiaries are bound by certain restrictive covenants setting forth actions that are not permitted to be taken during the term of the Credit Agreement without prior written consent, including, without limitation, incurring certain additional indebtedness, consummating certain mergers, acquisitions or other business combination transactions, or incurring any non- permitted lien or other encumbrance on the assets of the Company or any of its subsidiaries.
+Company or any of its subsidiaries.
 The Credit Agreement also contains other customary provisions, such as confidentiality obligations and indemnification rights for the benefit of Lenders.
 The Credit Agreement contains financial covenants requiring (a) the Company to maintain minimum liquidity of at least \$20 million from and after the Closing Date or \$25 million from and after the funding of the Tranche B Term Loans, and (b) for each fiscal quarter until gross sales of the Company and its subsidiaries for any 12-consecutive month period are no less than \$200 million, minimum gross sales of the Company and its subsidiaries for each consecutive 12-month period ending on the last day of each fiscal quarter in excess of 50% of specified target gross sales for such period.
 The Credit Agreement provides for a customary equity cure right in the event the Company fails to comply with the minimum gross sales covenant.

-The effective interest rate under the Credit Agreement is 10.4%, and the weighted average interest rate is 9.0%.
+As of September 30, 2024, the effective interest rate under the Credit Agreement is 10.4%, and the weighted average interest rate is 9.0%.
 The Company elected to pay interest in kind on up to two-thirds of cash interest payments prior to the second anniversary of the Closing Date, resulting in a minimum initial cash interest rate of 3.00%.
-During the three months ended September 30, 2023 March 31, 2024 and 2022, the Company incurred \$4.3 million and \$3.5 \$4.1 million in interest expense, respectively.
-For the nine months ended September 30, 2023 and 2022, the interest expense associated respectively, in connection with the Credit Agreement was \$12.6 million and \$5.9 million, respectively.
+In connection with the Credit Agreement, the Company incurred \$ 5.2 million and \$4.3 million in interest expense during the three months ended September 30, 2024 and 2023, respectively, and \$15.2 million and \$12.6 million in interest expense during the nine months ended September 30, 2024 and 2023, respectively.
 No principal payments are due on the Term Loans until the final maturity date on April 26, 2027.

-As of September 30, 2023 March 31, 2024, \$189.7 \$195.5 million was outstanding under the Credit Agreement representing the initial principal of \$150 million for the Tranche A Term Loan, \$25 million for the Tranche B Term Loan and \$14.7 \$20.5 million of interest accrued into the principal balance.
+As of September 30, 2024, \$196.4 million was outstanding under the Credit Agreement representing the initial principal of \$ 150 million for the Tranche A Term Loan, \$25 million for the Tranche B Term Loan and \$ 21.4 million of interest accrued into the principal balance.